Codebase Overview: Neo.mjs - The AI-Native Web Platform

 - Zero compilation required

-The Result: The VDOM isn't a rendering optimization; it's the IPC (Inter-Process Communication) layer of the platform.
+The Result: The VDOM isn't a rendering optimization; it's the IPC (Inter-Process Communication) layer of the frontend platform.

 3. Two-Tier Reactivity (Not One-Size-Fits-All)